 “We are incredibly excited about our partnership with Brooks and confident that together, this program will help to reach the broader paralysis community,” said Joseph Canose, Senior Vice President, Quality of Life for the Reeve Foundation.
 “Brooks already has a well-established and well-respected peer mentor program.
 By bringing their expertise to our national program, we can provide the best resources and knowledge available.”

-Steve Kenny, living with a C5/C6 spinal cord injury from a 1993 diving accident, is the Southeast Regional Coordinator of the PFSP.
-For the past four years, he has been mentoring individuals with recent spinal cord injuries as a volunteer at Brooks.
-Since becoming a Certified Mentor for the PFSP, Kenny and other Reeve Foundation and Brooks mentors have helped at least 25 individuals.
+Steve Kenny, living with a C5/C6 spinal cord injury from a 1993 diving accident, is the head coach of Brooks Adaptive Sports quad rugby team and a certified peer mentor.
+For the past eight years, he has been mentoring individuals with recent spinal cord injuries as a volunteer at Brooks.
+Since becoming a Certified Mentor for the PFSP, Kenny and other Reeve Foundation and Brooks mentors continually seek opportunities to help individuals.

 Since then, with Kenny’s ongoing mentorship, the patient has progressed to outpatient therapy and has joined the Brooks Rehabilitation Neuro Recovery Center, a specialized day-gym program that allows caregivers and patients to continue independent physical activity and strengthening.
 This is just one example of how a Certified Mentor can greatly impact lives.